Deployment

 Cloud Platforms

 Responder automatically honors the PORT environment variable.
-When PORT is set, the server binds to 0.0.0.0 on that port — this is the convention that virtually every cloud platform uses.
+When PORT is set and you do not pass an explicit port=, the server binds to 0.0.0.0 on that port — this is the convention that virtually every cloud platform uses.

 This means zero configuration on: